mrrokiton/star-wars-wiki/README.md

 [DEMO](https://mrrokiton.github.io/star-wars-wiki/)

+Due to Github Pages application will open on not found page, but then just press ```go home``` button

 ## Install

 This project uses node and yarn.
 You should have them installed before installing project.
 To install project type: